New Goldendoodle Puppy Care

 DO play with your puppy, but give it lots of rest.
 15 minutes of play to 45 minutes of rest

 DO keep your new puppy in a small enclosed area with enough room for bed and easy access to food and fresh water

 DO pay attention to what your puppy eats.
-NO table scraps and know what foods & houseplants are poisonous
+Please learn what foods & houseplants are poisonous

 DO read the contract and mark your spay/neuter date deadline on your calendar.

 DO keep an eye on their stool.
 If it becomes wattery or bloody, syringe pedialyte or gatorade into their cheek and see a vet that day.

 DO learn the "puppy shuffle"...keep feet on the floor with a little puppy.

 DON'T take your new puppy to the store, to the neighbors, to the pet store, groomers or walks where other dogs frequently are.

 *Your puppy can still contract Parvo even with vaccinations.